 Wear weather appropriate clothing and bring enough hydration and food to complete the races.

 All racers will start and finish in the same area of the East Beach at Sandy Point State Park.
-Kayaks and surfski will start approximately 5 minutes before the paddleboarders in each race, lining up in the water parallel to the finish buoy.
+OCs will start 2 minutes prior to everyone.
+Kayaks and surfskis will start approximately 5 minutes before the paddleboarders in each race, lining up in the water parallel to the finish buoy.

 Paddleboarders will line up on the beach holding their paddles and boards.
 Please give your neighbor enough room to safely start the race.